“The most travelled hiker on earth.”

 I love to hike.
 I love to travel.
 Whenever possible I combine the two.
-That’s basically the website in a nutshell.
-As to the hows, whys and wherefores, if memory serves they go something like this……
+That’s basically The Hiking Life in a nutshell.
+As for the details, if memory serves they go something like this:

 No, I was not on the run from the law, although not long after I arrived I distinctly recall being told that only two kinds of people move to Mexico, “those that are wanted and those that are not wanted.”

 My intention was to spend a couple of years working, travelling and learning another language before heading home to Australia.
 I ended up doing all of those things; however, two years has somehow metamorphosed into two decades………and counting.

 During this period if I haven’t been working, chances are I’ve been travelling.
 My journeys have taken me all over the globe, and wherever I’ve gone I’ve been accompanied by a backpack, shelter, sleeping bag and Suunto compass.

 As a consequence of these backcountry excursions, I’ve long since became proficient in different types of environments, ranging from deserts to jungles to mountains.
 More importantly, along the way I’ve discovered that when it comes to experiencing the wonders of terra firma – I mean really experiencing them from the inside out, rather than the outside in – there is simply no better way to do so than on foot.”

 So there you have it.
 The Readers Digest version of The Hiking Life.
 If you’re interested in more trail-centric details about yours truly, see below.
 For everyone else, check out the rest of the site!